YBHwang/clova-developer-guide/en/DevConsole/Guides/CEK/Register_Extension.md

   <li>If the extension uses the directive messages of the <a href="/CIC/References/CICInterface/AudioPlayer.html">AudioPlayer</a>, select <strong>{{ book.DevConsole.cek_yes }}</strong> from the <strong>{{ book.DevConsole.cek_audioplayer }}</strong> item.
 The extension uses the directive messages when it provides a music streaming service.</li>
   <li>Enter an email address for contact in the <strong>{{ book.DevConsole.cek_email }}</strong> item.</li>
   <li>Enter the {{ book.OrientedService }} account for testing the extension under development in the <strong>{{ book.DevConsole.cek_tester }}</strong> item.
 You do not need to enter the account information when registering the extension, but can enter it in this field when <a href="/DevConsole/Guides/CEK/Test_Extension.html">testing the extension</a> later on.</li>
-  <li>After filling out the basic extension information, click the<strong>{{ book.DevConsole.cek_create }}</strong> button.</li>
+  <li>After filling out the basic extension information, click the <strong>{{ book.DevConsole.cek_create }}</strong> button.</li>
 </ol>

 Once you complete entering the basic extension information, you will be directed to the screen to edit this information.
 From this point, you can click the **{{ book.DevConsole.cek_save }}** button at the bottom of the page anytime to save the changed details.
 You can also find the list of registered extensions in the CEK menu as shown below.

 ![](/DevConsole/Resources/Images/DevConsole-Extension_List_After_Creation.png)

-## Setting a server connection {#SetServerConnection}
+## Setting up a server connection {#SetServerConnection}

-The extension will make an HTTPS connection to the CEK.
-Here, the CEK sends an HTTP request to the extension and the extension sends an HTTP response to the CEK.
-In order for the CEK to send an HTTP request to the extension, you must set up a server connection from the Clova developer console.
+The extension will make an HTTPS connection to CEK.
+Here, CEK sends an HTTP request to the extension and the extension sends an HTTP response to CEK.
+In order for CEK to send an HTTP request to the extension, you must set up a server connection from the Clova developer console.
 You can set up a server connection after you [enter the basic extension information](#InputExtensionInfo) for the created extension.

 Make sure to check whether a connection with the extension server is available before registering the extension server.
 You can check the connection state using a simple curl command as shown in the example below.